dazinator/FluentGit/README.md

 ### Complex example - aim's to demonstrate a decent surface of the API.

-This example:

-1. Performs a bare clone of a repo - using authentication credentials.
-2. Adds a remote named "fluentgit", with fetch refspecs (using refspec builder api)
-3. Adds another remote named "libgit2sharp" with fetch refspecs (using refspec specified as a string)
-4. Updates the "fluentgit" remote, to change it's URL, and also add in further fetch refspecs - as well as remove a refspec.
-5. Updates a remote with the url "non existing url" if it exists.
-6. Switches to the "development" branch
-5. Checks out a "readme.txt" file
-6. If it exists, checks out a licence.txt file.

 ``` csharp
  var repo = new FluentRepo().Clone()
                 .FromUrl("http://someurl.git")